dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 ## Setting CSS Variables from Javascript

-Setting and using CSS variables from CSS code is easy, and setting and using them in javascript code is just as easy.
+Setting and using CSS variables from javascript is just as easy as setting and using them in css.
 To get a value defined on an element:

 ```js
 const primary = getComputedStyle(element).getPropertyValue("--primary");